 Sewing a Double Loop Dog Bow Tie with Sleeve

-The geometric diamond patterned tie in the collages below was created as a demo for this post (and for Humphrey’s dress up wardrobe).
+The geometric diamond patterned tie in the collages below was created as a demo for this post (and Humphrey’s dress up wardrobe).
 The material has a distinct right/wrong side.
-The plaid used in our original ties is double sided, making it difficult to distinguish what was being sewn or inverted.
-I’ll share plaid collages in follow-on below for extra step-by-step looks at the sewing work in progress.
+The plaid fabric used in our original ties is double sided, making it difficult to distinguish what was being sewn or inverted.
+I’ll also share the plaid collages in follow-on below for extra step-by-step looks at the sewing work in progress.

 Sewing the Body of the Bow